 - Form each section into round balls.
 To form the balls, use your fingers to bring and pinch the edges to the center.

 - Rotate the rolls as you repeat the pinching.
-What you are effectively doing is forming a tight ball, by pulling the edges of the dough ball to the center and pinching it together.
+What you are effectively doing is forming a tight ball, by pulling the edges of the dough ball to the center and pinching it together to make a smooth ball.

-- Place the unbaked rolls (with the pinched side facing down) on a well-greased baking tray.
+- Place the unbaked rolls (with the pinched side facing down) on a well-greased baking pan or tray.

 - Cover with a piece of light kitchen towel and let the rolls proof until they are double in size.
 These easy yeast rolls will continue to rise as they bake so it is sufficient to let them proof until double in size.

-- Bake in a preheated oven at 165 degrees Celsius for 25 minutes.
+- Bake in a preheated oven at 165 degrees Celsius for 25 minutes until they turn golden brown.
 Place the rolls on the lowest rack in your oven.

 - Once baked, remove the yeast rolls from the oven and brush the top with melted butter.